szq0214/Un-Mix/README.md

     ...
 ```

-This repo contains the implementation for [Un-Mix: Rethinking Image Mixture for Unsupervised Visual Representation Learning](https://arxiv.org/pdf/2003.05438.pdf), which perturbs input image  space to soften the output prediction space indirectly, meanwhile, assigning new label values in the unsupervised frameworks accordingly.
+This repo contains the implementation for [Un-Mix: Rethinking Image Mixtures for Unsupervised Visual Representation Learning](https://arxiv.org/pdf/2003.05438.pdf), which perturbs input image  space to soften the output prediction space indirectly, meanwhile, assigning new label values in the unsupervised frameworks accordingly.
 So that the proposed method can smooth decision boundaries and prevent the learner from becoming over-confident.

 ## Our Motivation: Soften Input/label Spaces